 Managing violent or dangerous behaviour escalations

 We understand how intimidating, overwhelming and challenging managing a violent or dangerous behavioural escalation can be.
-Christian has experience in managing these situations and will be there with you to model de-escalation strategies and support the implementation of all therapeutic suggestions.
+Our developmental educators have experience in managing these situations and will be there with you to model de-escalation strategies and support the implementation of all therapeutic suggestions.

 This will typically include the development of a ‘crisis management plan’ to ensure recommended response strategies are easily understood, readily accessible, and consistently applied when everyone is feeling overwhelmed.